Electricity and heat for critical infrastructure

 Area of application

-Hospital building.
-The demonstration project is intended to be a globally visible model for the future energy supply of large buildings.
+The hospital building as a demonstration project is intended to be a globally visible model for the future energy supply of large buildings.

 Installation site

-Hermann Josef Hospital in Erkelenz.
-The project in Erkelenz is the first of several demonstrators that the HC-H2 is coordinating in the Rhenish mining area.
+The Hermann Josef Hospital in Erkelenz is the first of several demonstrators coordinated by the HC-H2 in the Rhenish mining area.

-The project focuses on our Bosch solid-oxide fuel cell (SOFC) system developed for supplying electricity and heat.
-A pilot installation with a performance range of 100 kilowatt will supplement the existing combined heat and power plant at the hospital in Erkelenz as of mid-2023.
+The project focuses on our Bosch solid-oxide fuel cell (SOFC) system designed to supply electricity and heat.
+A pilot installation with a performance range of 100 kilowatts supplements the existing combined heat and power plant at the hospital in Erkelenz.
 Even in its first stage, when the system still runs on natural gas, the project will already reduce carbon emissions by 150 metric tons per year.
-As the project proceeds, we plan to gradually increase the proportion of hydrogen in the gas mixture for the SOFC system – and thus achieve further reductions in carbon emissions.
+As the project proceeds, we plan to gradually increase the proportion of hydrogen in the gas mixture for the SOFC system – further reducing carbon emissions.

 How to combine LOHC and SOFC